 The Rottweiler is intensely loyal and protective of trusted family members.
 This breed also has a playful and affectionate side that it reveals when at ease.
-Rottie can be excellent companions for all kinds of families, including those with children (provided you train your dog to behave around kids and also teach your kids how to safely interact with dogs).
-They have a tendency to herd children, giving them a nudge, which might knock over a small child.
-A Rottweiler may also be over-defensive of the kids in his family and intervene when they are rough-housing with other kids.
-His prey drive may kick in and lead him to chase running children.
+Rotties can be excellent companions for all kinds of families, including those with children (provided you train your dog to behave around kids and also teach your kids how to safely interact with dogs).
+However, they do have a tendency to herd children, giving them a nudge, which might knock over a small child.
+A Rottweiler may also be overly defensive of the kids in its family and intervene when they are rough-housing with other kids.
+The dog's prey drive may kick in and lead it to chase running children.

 Rottweilers may not be a good choice for multi-pet households.
-Their prey drive may make them aggressive with cats and other small pets.
-They also may be intolerant of dogs of the same sex in their households.
+Their prey drive may make them aggressive with cats and other small pets and they also may be intolerant of dogs of the same sex in their households.

 Common Health Problems